simontudge/sweepy/README.md

 - [ ] Creates a README
 - [ ] Output any number of variables, each stored in it's own subdirectory
 - [ ] Creates the directory structure for you
+- [ ] Compatible with either python 2 or 3

 ##Instructions